Sauda Kauma: Other works

 Sauda has always talked against domestic violence in Iganga District.
-She also requested the president of Uganda Yoweri kaguta Museveni to set up a sugarcane Processing factory in Iganga District to help out the farmers of the Busoga Sub-region and that the president should set up a special fund to help bailing out framers who have gotten loans from the banks amidst the prices of Sugarcanes that were dropping.
+She also requested the president of Uganda Yoweri kaguta Museveni to set up a sugar cane processing factory in Iganga District to help out the farmers of the Busoga sub-region and that the president should set up a special fund to help bail out farmers who have gotten loans from the banks amidst the prices of sugar canes that were dropping.